How we are rolling out the changes

 What to expect - Hataitai beach

-It’s expected work to complete the remaining new walking and bike paths from Cog Park to Cobham Drive will happen once the work at Greta Point is complete.
+Work to complete the remaining new walking and bike paths from Cog Park to Cobham Drive will happen once the work at Greta Point is complete.
 We’ll provide more information when timing is confirmed.

 In line with the approved plans for this area, some of the parking that has been out of action during construction will not be reinstated.
 The bus stops just east of Hataitai beach (city-bound stop 7549 and eastbound stop 6549) will be permanently removed once the paths are complete – watch for Metlink updates about this.
 The bus stops at Cog Park will remain and provide easy access to the beach.